bwalex/DontLoseTrack/README.md

 section.

-For the database configuration, open config/database.yml.
+For the database configuration, copy config/database.yml.example to config/database.yml and edit to match your configuration.
 It's a regular ActiveRecord style configuration file.
 Adjust adapter, user, password, host, database to match your configuration.